bkushal26/ELM_Bring_up_Petalinux/README.md

 3. In Vivado Tcl Console run :```source tcl//elm2.tcl```

 ### topWrapper
 This directory contains a shell script, which performs integrated tests of the listed modules.
 More details can be found at [Integrated-Tests wiki page](https://github.com/bkushal26/ELM_Bring_up_Petalinux/wiki/Integrated-Test).
+Current script version is working it is tested on the ELM2 board.
+User may need to change the `pathToScirpt` variable in the script to test the script on the other ELM2 board.
+Current version have directory path relative to the `/root` directory on board.

 ### GEM
 This folder includes shell scripts to automate the GEM bring up tests tests.The details about tests can be found in Wiki page.